All Episodes

 You know, we're getting to the point with all this.

-You know, you when the United States, when you go out and buy a bond, a T bill or something, you always say backed by the full faith and credit of the United States government.
+You know, in the United States, when you go out and buy a bond, a T-bill or something, they always say backed by the full faith and credit of the United States government.

 Because that's how much of the government they're having handed to them by President Obama.

-But that is an excellent point that you're making that if we get nationalized health care, they're gonna need their fund.
+But that is an excellent point that you're making: that if we get nationalized health care, they're going to need their fund.

-They're not gonna need as much of it, that's for sure.
+They're not going to need as much of it, that's for sure.

 For health care.